Listen to this morning’s Scripture Song – Psalm 92:1 – 4

 “When Jesus heard that, he said, This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby. … 45 Then many of the Jews which came to Mary, and had seen the things which Jesus did, believed on him.”
 (John 11:4, 45 KJV)

-Our church has been studying 1st Peter on Sunday mornings for a couple of months now, and we have been paying close attention to the subject of suffering.
+Our church studied 1st Peter on Sunday mornings a couple of years ago and gleaned much from that book on the subject of suffering.
 The believers in Peter’s day were going through much tribulation because of their identification with the Lord Jesus Christ.
-In that study of 1st Peter we have considered the possible reasons that God would allow a person or church to experience trials or suffering.
-We have concluded that there are three reasons that stand out: the glory of God; the furtherance of the gospel or edification of believers (others are watching); and the instruction or correction of the person (or people) suffering.
+In that study of 1st Peter we had considered the possible reasons that God would allow a person or church to experience trials or suffering.
+We concluded that there are three reasons that stand out: the glory of God; the furtherance of the gospel or edification of believers (others are watching); and the instruction or correction of the person (or people) suffering.
 In the account of the sickness, death, and resurrection of Lazarus here in John 11, we see all three.

 In the story of Lazarus several thoughts come to mind.
 Jesus loved Lazarus and his sisters, Mary and Martha.
 However, Jesus allowed the people He loved dearly to suffer.
 Lazarus was sick unto death and Jesus did not go to heal him.
 Lazarus suffered through his sickness, and though his sisters were not ill themselves, they suffered along with him because they loved him dearly.
 They also had to endure the suffering of grief for four long days while they mourned for their brother after he had died.
 By the way, we sometimes forget that none of these folks knew what Jesus was going to do.
 In their minds, Lazarus was gone forever.
 Even Jesus suffered somewhat.
 He “wept;” he “groaned in the spirit,” which is very interesting because He knew that Lazarus’ death was only temporary.
 Perhaps, He wept because He knew that He was removing Lazarus from the place of comfort that he was then in (after he died and went to Paradise), and was bringing him back into a sin-cursed, Christ-rejecting world.